 Agile evangelists may argue that pitching Waterfall methodology against Agile is a foregone conclusion — in the latter’s favour, of course.
 Waterfall is the rusty old man of project execution approaches; Agile is the “new” kid on the block.

 This is a debate that rears its head every time organizations reach the stage in the strategic planning process where they need to decide how to execute.
 We’ve seen the Agile evangelists often win, even when there is a lack of clarity as to what they mean by ‘Agile methodology’.
 Scrum?
 Kanban?
 Lean Startup?

 But, roll back – should Waterfall really be retired?

 You need a tool or technique that enables a consistent approach for assessing Agile versus Waterfall.
 There is no definitive answer; each project or initiative needs critical consideration to identify the best methodology.

-This is our preferred tool: a 2×2 matrix in which the quadrants are defined by the degrees of certainty and uncertainty associated with each initiative.
+Jibility is our preferred tool as it leverages a built-in 2×2 matrix in which the quadrants are defined by the degrees of certainty and uncertainty associated with each initiative.

 Decision Criteria: Degrees of Uncertainty